-The Fund has agreed to pay the Investment Manager an investment management fee at the annual rate of .75% of the Portfolio's average daily net assets.
+The Fund has agreed to pay the Investment Manager an investment management fee at the annual rate of 1.00% of the Portfolio's average daily net assets.
 The investment management fee is accrued daily and paid monthly.
-For the fiscal year ended December 31, 2020, the Investment Manager waived a portion of its management fee, resulting in the Portfolio paying the Investment Manager an investment management fee at the effective annual rate of .65%.

 A discussion regarding the basis for the approval of the management agreement between the Fund, on behalf of the Portfolio, and the Investment Manager is available in the Fund's semi-annual report to shareholders for the period ended June 30, 2020.